Canon 1300D vs Nikon D300

 - More heavily discounted: Has been around for much longer (launched in August 2007).

-If the count of relative strengths (bullet points above) is taken as a measure, the D300 comes out slightly ahead of the 1300D (9 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D300 emerges as the winner of the match-up (10 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 1300D and the D300 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.